 Are chiropractors doctors, though?
 Here’s more information about what these providers do, the training they receive, and what you can expect at your first appointment.

-Chiropractors do not hold medical degrees, so they aren’t medical doctors.
+Chiropractors don’t hold an M.D, so they aren’t medical doctors, but they graduate with a doctor of chiropractic degree.
 They do have extensive training in chiropractic care and are licensed practitioners.

 Regardless of specialty, all chiropractors must obtain a license to practice by taking an exam.
 They must also keep current in the field by taking regular continuing education classes.